Bicycle Advocacy: What you can do

 5. Volunteer with the HER Helmet Thursdays project.
 Have a favorite Monterey County business or organization you’d like to see in the H-E-R Helmet Thursdays project?
 Invite them.

-6. Make a donation to the Bicycling Monterey work.
-Even small amounts help maintain and expand these resources and projects.
+6. Make a contribution to the Bicycling Monterey work.
+Even a $5 or $10 contribution helps maintain and expand these resources and projects.

-7. Ask me about other local bike-related volunteer opportunities, such as PAL bike fairs and other ways to help get more youth on bikes.
+7. Ask me about other local bike-related volunteer opportunities, such as Ciclovia Salinas, PAL bike fairs and other ways to help get more youth on bikes.

-8. Contact local bike clubs, listed on the Bicycle Shops, Services, Clubs, and Resources page, and offer to help with trail work, community outreach events, education, and more.
+8. Contact local bike clubs and other groups listed on Bicycling Monterey’s Main Resources / Bike Community page, and offer to help with trail work, community outreach events, educational workshops and classes, and more.

 9. Do you love a parade?
 The larger community has asked that the bike community have a presence in local parades.
 To make this happen requires someone to volunteer to be the coordinator for the bike community.
 Is that you?
 Contact me for more info.